qwertie/ecsharp/lemp/avoid-tedium-with-LeMP.md

 		replace ($obj.ToString() => (string)$obj) {...}

     The expression `$obj.ToString() => (string)$obj` re-uses the lambda operator `=>` for a new purpose it was never designed for.
 In order for this to parse successfully, the lambda operator is treated almost identically to other operators like `+` or `=`; it merely has a different precedence and enables recognition of unassigned variable declarations on the left-hand side.
-By _not_ treating `=>` as a special case, I simultaneously made the parser simpler and "added" a new form of operator overloading for it (which, to be clear, is completely different than the operator overloading you're used to - it's available only to macros).
+By _not_ treating `=>` as a special case, I simultaneously made the parser simpler and added a new form of operator overloading for it (which, to be clear, is completely different than the operator overloading you're used to - it's available only to macros).

 Everything is an expression
 ---------------------------